NAVER-INTEL-Co-Lab/gaudi-geometric-learning/funcs/knn/README.md

-# Build the shared library for random walk from C source
+# Build the shared library for knn from C source

 Build the C source files